 Case Complexity

-More complex cases – such as those that require extensive investigation or expert testimony – may justify a higher attorney’s fee.
-Disputed liability, catastrophic injuries or insurance disputes can result in higher fees.
+More complex cases—such as those that require extensive investigation or expert testimony—may involve higher attorney’s fees.
+Disputed liability, serious injuries, or insurance disputes may also affect fee percentages.

 Litigation vs. Settlement

-Most personal injury cases in California achieve settlements, or private agreements between an insurance company and claimant.
-Settlements are faster and cheaper than personal injury trials.
-If a case goes to trial, contingency fees may increase due to the additional time and resources required.
+Many personal injury cases in California are resolved through settlements, or private agreements between an insurance company and claimant.
+Settlements may involve less time and expense than personal injury trials.
+If a case proceeds to trial, contingency fees may increase due to the additional time and resources required.

 Attorney’s Experience